 Online tech description a must-have.
 Can B simple (passive) or comprehensive (active).

 When you establish a Web page for your technology, the amount of content you include depends on various factors, including which items best convey the technology’s value, how big the opportunity is (i.e., keep the marketing investment in line with the expected return), and more.
 The levels of development and IP protection also affect the content you are able to include.
 The online description at a minimum includes basic information about the technology, its benefits, and its applications.
 It may include specifications, test results, frequently asked questions, and publications and/or presentations.
 It could even include photos, videos, podcasts, webinars, information about awards, relevant events and news items, and success stories.
-(Check out this webcast with more information and an example of a comprehensive tech Web page.)

 If this is sounding interesting to you, consider purchasing the video of our Effective Technology Marketing webinar.